- Intro to Personality Disorders

 These four key features combine in various ways to form ten specific personality disorders identified in DSM-5 (APA, 2013).
 Each disorder lists asset of criteria reflecting observable characteristics associated with that disorder.

-In order to be diagnosed with a specific personality disorder, a person must meet the minimum number of criteria established for that disorder.
-Furthermore, to meet the diagnostic requirements for a psychiatric disorder, the symptoms must cause functional impairment and/or subjective distress.
+In order to be diagnosed with a mental health condition or specific personality disorder, a person must meet the minimum number of criteria established for that disorder.
+Furthermore, to meet the diagnostic requirements for a psychiatric disorder, the symptoms must cause functional impairment and/or subjective feelings of distress.
 This means the symptoms are distressing to the person with the disorder and/or the symptoms make it difficult for them to function well in society.

 Furthermore, the ten different personality disorders can be grouped into three clusters based on descriptive similarities within each cluster.
 These clusters are: